kunhwiko/concepts/how_to_compsci.md

 failure problems : what if database fails (too much load) and you cannot access the database?
 Replication : makes copies of the database for backup purposes Master-Slave Model : slaves are replicas that are read-only to lessen the load on the master server

-Consistency : read request for any of the copies should return the same data
-  1) Locks : a method to keep data consistent by allowing only certain users to update the database at a time
-  2) Strong Consistency : must become consistent immediately, offers updated data indefinitely at higher latency
-  3) Eventual Consistency : becomes consistent eventually, offers low latency but risks returning non-updated data

 write problems :
   1) what if there are too many write requests to master server (replicas are read-only)?